-- Increase research output in order that UKCAT can create a test which better identifies the traits required in medical and dental students, provides an evidence base for widening participation in medical and dental admissions and impacts positively on UKCAT's reputation. - Become more active in the widening participation agenda in the UK, using our research record, database and services to candidates to position us within this debate. - Increase flexibility within test delivery in order that we can market the test (or aspects of it) nationally and internationally.
+- Increase research output in order that UKCAT can create a test which better identifies the traits required in medical and dental students, provides an evidence base for widening participation in medical and dental admissions and impacts positively on UKCAT's reputation. - Become more active in the widening participation agenda in the UK, using our research record, database and services to candidates to position us within this debate. - Increase flexibility within test delivery in order that we can market the test internationally.

-To achieve this aim UKCAT will: Theme 1: Widening Access UKCAT will contribute to the wider debate in the UK regarding widening access whilst sharing best practice within the Consortium regarding candidate preparation for and consortium use of the test.
-Theme 2: Research Outputs UKCAT will position itself as a UK leader in undertaking/supporting research regarding admissions into medicine and dentistry, prioritising outputs leading to improvements in the test.
+To achieve this aim UKCAT will: Progress in 2013 Theme 1: Widening Access UKCAT will contribute to the wider debate in the UK regarding widening access whilst sharing best practice within the Consortium regarding candidate preparation for and consortium use of the test.
+Engage and collaborate where appropriate with national organisations and networks active in WP Work with Consortium members to scope opportunities to market the test to identified widening participation candidates Use UKCAT data to support/ deliver research into widening access in admissions Consider whether UKCAT data collected at registration can be used to identify WP candidates early in the admission cycle.
+Links made with national WP organisations Database of WP and schools liaison contacts established Candidate and advisor toolkits created Hard copy toolkits distributed direct to WP candidates Theme 2: Research Outputs UKCAT will position itself as a UK leader in undertaking/ supporting research regarding admissions into medicine and dentistry, prioritising outputs leading to test improvements.
+Create and strengthen links with the GMC, GDC, MSC, DSC, UKFPO and other bodies Undertake research around contextual data and the predictive validity of the test within training and into professional practice.
+Increase research capacity and outputs to inform test development, better usage and the evidence base around admissions.
+Leading UKMED development Awarded 3-year research capacity contract to Durham

 Theme 3: Improving and Developing UKCAT The test will be improved based on research and other evidence.
 Opportunities to expand use of the test will be explored.
-To achieve this aim UKCAT will: Engage and collaborate where appropriate with national organisations and networks active in widening participation Work with Consortium members to scope opportunities to market the test to identified widening participation candidates Use UKCAT data to support/ deliver research into widening access in admissions Consider whether UKCAT data collected at registration can be used to identify WP candidates early in the admission cycle.
-Create and strengthen links with the GMC, GDC, MSC, DSC, UKFPO and other bodies Undertake research around contextual data and the predictive validity of the test within training and into professional practice.
-Provide additional resource to increase research capacity Increase research outputs to inform test development, better usage and the evidence base around admission to medical/dental schools.
-Identify evidence base to be used to persuade additional schools and professions to join the Consortium.
-Undertake a complete review of test content: Identify research required for ongoing improvements to test content and quality.
+Identify evidence base to persuade additional schools and professions to join the Consortium.
+Undertake a complete review of test content Identify research required for ongoing improvements to test content and quality.
 Anticipate changes to roles in the workforce to inform test content.
-Theme 4: Governance and Communications UKCAT will have a reputation as a forward thinking, dynamic organisation at the centre of developments in admission to medicine/dentistry.
+Review of test content ongoing and linked into research priorities Theme 4: Governance and Communications UKCAT will have a reputation as a forward thinking, dynamic organisation at the centre of developments in admissions.
 Create a UKCAT Communication Strategy.
-Engage further with key administrative staff and WP contacts within consortium schools Theme 5: Candidate Experience The candidate experience from initial communication to sitting the test will be the best possible.
+Engage further with key administrative staff and WP contacts within consortium schools Communications strategy now guiding office activity Theme 5: Candidate Experience The candidate experience from initial communication to sitting the test will be the best possible.
 Review preparation materials and investigate alternatives.
-Conduct focus groups to improve to candidate experience.
+Conduct candidate focus groups.
 Link to UCAS to improve communication/ data matching.
-Consider development of cost-free test experience for WP candidates Review timing/efficiency of delivery of results to Universities.
+Consider development of cost-free test experience for WP candidates Review timing/efficiency of delivery of results.
+Additional preparation materials now available Focus groups used to inform communication strategy